Celarious/OpenShores-IP-Patch/docs/notes.md

 When the user clicks login, their entered IP is saved using `AuSettings::writeEntry()`, and the key can be seen in plaintext in `Computer\HKEY_CURRENT_USER\SOFTWARE\Software Engineering\Shores of Hazeron\Account\Host`.
 For example, if the user enters play.openshores.net as their IP, the registry key `Computer\HKEY_CURRENT_USER\SOFTWARE\Software Engineering\Shores of Hazeron\Account\Host` will be created with value "play.openshores.net".

+`"Where is cave1b?"`

+I originally did all the post-login injection logic there, however, I realized too late that I had hijacked the original instructions too early, meaning it ran before the user ever presses Login.
+This made it useless, so I restored the original instructions and skipped straight to cave1c closer to the connection logic.

 All debugging, testing and patching was done with x64dbg, meaning no decompilation was done, only instruction and byte modification/insertion